heycoconut/heycoconut/README.md

 You can also tag multiple people to give to more than one person at a time.
 Heycoconut will also DM the person giving the coconuts to let them know how many coconuts they have left.

+## Slack Request Validation
+There are a couple of features implemented to avoid people "spoofing" the requests, or replaying requests multiple times.
+The first and most basic validation keeps track of the last event id's processed, and will avoid re-processing any request that was already processed.

+The second and most secure way is to use slack's signing secret to validate the signature in the request header.
+To do this we re-encrypt the signature by appending the timestamp with the data and encrypting using the slack signing secret given when registering a bot in a workspace.
+If this generated signature matches the one sent in the request header, then the request is determined to be valid.

 ## Requirements
  - Mongodb server
     - You need to specify these environment variables for the app to connect to the database